Hardy and Dorset Dialect

 |The Casterbridge Room, The King's Arms

-Thomas Hardy's use of his native tongue in his works
+Hardy's use of his native tongue in his novels and poetry

 Time & Location